 Financial Support Information

-There are many ways for you to fund your university studies.
+There are many ways to fund your university studies.

 Renewable Versus Non-Renewable Scholarships

 A renewable scholarship is awarded for more than 1 year.
-Each year, the recipient must meet the university's stated criteria to continue receiving the scholarship.
+Each year, you must meet the university's stated criteria to continue receiving the scholarship.

 A non-renewable scholarship is awarded for 1 year only.
-In some cases, you can re-apply for subsequent years; in other cases, you may not be permitted to re-apply.
-Contact the university directly for further information.
+In some cases, you can re-apply for subsequent years; in other cases, you cannot.
+Contact the university directly for more information.

-On OUInfo, scholarships are categorized according to how much money they provide per year.
-To calculate the total value of a scholarship, multiply the per-year value by the number of years the scholarship can be renewed.
+OUInfo categorizes scholarships according to how much money they provide per year.
+To calculate the total value of a scholarship, multiply its per-year value by the number of years it can be renewed.

-For example, a scholarship that appears in the "Under $1,500" category may look small; however, if it is renewable for 4 years, it could have a total 4-year value of up to $6,000.
-In comparison, a scholarship that appears in the "$3,000–$4,999" category looks larger, but if it is non-renewable (i.e., available for only 1 year), it could have a lower total value than the first scholarship.
+For example, a scholarship that appears in the "Under $1,500" category may look small, but if it is renewable for 4 years, it could have a total 4-year value of up to $6,000.
+In comparison, a scholarship that appears in the "$3,000–$4,999" category looks larger, but if it is non-renewable (i.e., available for only 1 year), it could have a lower total value than the renewable scholarship.

-Many organizations and companies offer scholarships, awards and prizes, often based on competition.
-You must actively seek out and apply for these awards.
+Many organizations offer scholarships, awards and prizes that are often based on competition.
+You must actively seek out and apply for these.
 Do your research and remember to apply early.

 Ontario Student Assistance Program (OSAP)

-OSAP is a financial aid program that can make it easier for students to go to college or university.
-Funding is available for both full- and part-time postsecondary students and is based on a number of factors, including family income.
+OSAP is a financial aid program that can help you with the cost of college or university.
+Funding is available for both full- and part-time postsecondary students and is based on several factors, including family income.

-If your parents' household income is too high, OSAP may not cover all the costs of university.
-In this case, you may want to look into personal bank loans or lines of credit.
+If you have enough financial resources, including other forms of government aid, to cover your expenses allowed by OSAP, OSAP may not cover all your university costs.
+In this case, you may want to check out personal bank loans or lines of credit.
 Unlike OSAP, bank loans charge interest immediately.
-Most banks provide specialized student loans – contact a few local banks to compare products.
+Most banks provide specialized student loans.
+Contact a few local banks to compare products.